vinefeeder/VineFeeder/README.md

 to a 'Ready!' status display on the screen within a second or two, and await further operations.

+**Batch Mode**

+To select Batch Mode, move the  GUI's batch-mode slider to the right.
+When batch-mode is selected all devine download commands will be saved to a file, batch.txt, created in the top level folder of VineFeeder.

+*BE SURE TO SELECT BATCH MODE BEFORE SELECTING A SERVICE!*

+The batch file will only be created once a service's video download is initiated.

+A banner in the GUI will then display the existence of batch.txt.
+Any service may be used to add to batch.txt for later batch download.

+Clicking the Run Batch button will then download all the selected videos.

+After devine's downloads are complete, the option to delete the batch file will appear.
+The file may also be manually deleted.

 **Closing Down**

 The GUI should first be shutdown by mouse-clicking the top right X. The GUI then should